quixrick/online-meeting-status-indicator/README.md

-# online-meeting-status-indicator
+# Online Meeting Status Indicator
-Update and Display a web page that shows your current meeting status
+Update and Display a web page that shows your current meeting status.